Ginger

 How to Use It

 Fresh ginger in cooking is the simplest approach -- grate 1-2 teaspoons into stir-fries, soups, or dressings.
 For tea, steep 4-5 thin slices in hot water for 10 minutes.
 Dried ground ginger (1/4 to 1/2 teaspoon daily) works in smoothies and baking.
 Since gingerol is lipophilic, cooking ginger with some fat improves absorption.
 The clinical trials showing metabolic benefits typically used 1-2g of dried ginger powder daily.
+For anti-inflammatory effects specifically, dried or cooked ginger is more effective than raw because the conversion to shogaol requires heat or drying.

 What to Pair It With